RubinderS/git-stash-staged/README.md

 # git-stash-staged

-nodejs script to stash only staged files in a git repository
+nodejs package to stash only staged files in a git repository